-PPC lays the proverbial groundwork for conversion optimization.
+PPC targeting lays the proverbial groundwork for conversion optimization.

 If you don’t target your ads correctly, you’ll end up with the wrong visitors who just won’t generate revenue for your business.

-You can target based on any combination of demographics, corporate connections, conversion intent, geography, interests, etc. That makes deciding which advertising platform(s) to use rather difficult.
+You can set up PPC targeting based on any combination of demographics, corporate connections, conversion intent, geography, interests, and more.
+That makes deciding which advertising platform(s) to use rather difficult.

 Here’s what you need to know...

-If you’re not interested in targeting your PPC ads by specific demographics, you likely just don’t know enough about your customers.
+If you’re not interested in PPC targeting with specific demographics, you likely just don’t know enough about your customers.

 For the best results, conduct quantitative and qualitative conversion research to really understand who your audience is before taking this step.